panda0121223/learngit/readme.txt

 Git tracks changes of filesll.

-Ceating a new branch is so quick

-Creating a new vranch is quick AND simple.
+Ceating a new branch is quick AND simple.